scorpion00100/holbertonschool-validation/module2_task0/README.md

     The goals build, run , stop, clean test should be implemented and mapped to the life-cycle stages of the same name

 The goal make help must be implemented and print a list of all the goals with a sentence each

+## Prerequisites

+* Hugo v0.80+ must be used.
+* Usage of Git Submodules is prohibited.
+* Use the theme "ananke" for the website by following:
+  * Note for non-git users at the Step 3.
+* The website is expected to be generated into `./dist` folder but this folder should be absent from the repo.